Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 You have to buy rope, fairlead, tensioner separately.
 Obviously, I recommend using steel cable for this kind of super heavy-duty winch.

-Like the previous model, this one also has two-stage planetary gear but 6.0 cubic-inch hydraulic motor.
+Like the previous model, this one also has two-stage planetary gear but a 6.0 cubic inch hydraulic motor.

 This time too you have to buy rope and fairlead separately.